lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

 The problem with this idea has always been to explain how the hot, weak interior of the young Earth could generate enough stress to thicken strong lithosphere.
-Alternatively, if the lithosphere was weak too, what stopped it from falling apart while it cooled and 'hardened' ?
+Alternatively, if the lithosphere was weak too, what stopped it from falling apart by gravitational spreading while it cooled and 'hardened' ?

 ## New views